-In this context, the structure of the law with respect to Cybercrime that occur will be discussed and can be divided into 2 types as follows:
+In this context, the structure of the law with respect to computer crime that occur will be discussed and can be divided into 2 types as follows:

-1. Cybercrime is a crime against computer "system" and computer "data", including intervention, destruction, alteration, and damage to the computer system and the computer data.
+1. Computer Crime is a crime against computer "system" and computer "data", including intervention, destruction, alteration, and damage to the computer system and the computer data.

 “Computer system”means a device or a set of computer equipment whose function is integrated together, for which instruction, instruction sets or anything else and working principles enable it or them to perform the duty of processing data automatically.